google/megalista/README.md

 ## Usage
 Every upload method expects as source a BigQuery data with specific fields, in addition to specific configuration metadata.
-For details on how to setup your upload routines, refer to the [Megalista user guide](https://github.com/google/megalista/blob/main/documentation/Megalista%20-%20Technical%20User%20Guide%20-%20EXTERNAL.pdf).
+For details on how to setup your upload routines, refer to the [Megalista Wiki](https://github.com/google/megalista/wiki) or the [Megalista user guide](https://github.com/google/megalista/blob/main/documentation/Megalista%20-%20Technical%20User%20Guide%20-%20EXTERNAL.pdf).